VPVasP/Unity-Login-Register-System-Tool-WithJson/README.md

 ## About the System:

-The Unity Login Register System with JSIB offers user authentication for Unity game developers.
+The Unity Login Register System with JSON offers user authentication for Unity game developers.
 The tool includes:

 - **Customizable Username and Password Lengths:** Set minimum and maximum lengths for usernames and passwords according to your preferences.
 - **Password Visibility Toggle:** Allow users to toggle the visibility of their password.